fortify-presales/IWA/README.md

 Carrying out a Fortify WebInspect scan (from command line)
 ----------------------------------------------------------

-To carry out a WebInspect scan you will first need to have started the application using the following commands:
+To carry out a WebInspect scan you should first deploy the application to a Java Application server such as [Apache Tomcat](https://tomcat.apache.org/).
+However, as this project has been already pre-configured to download, configure and deploy to a copy of [WebSphere Liberty](https://www.ibm.com/cloud/websphere-liberty) you can use the following:

 ```
-mvn -Pwlp liberty:create liberty:install-feature liberty:deploy
+mvn -Pwar,wlp clean package liberty:create liberty:install-feature liberty:deploy liberty:start
-mvn -Pwlp liberty:start
 ```

 Then you can start a scan using the following: